Top 10 Christian Bodybuilders (Who Found God)

 dennis tinerino

-Dennis found God in prison after being charged with organised crime and running an escort service.
-After receiving the gospel behind bars and being baptized in the spirit, he later set up his own ministry, preaching the gospel to millions of people all over the world.
+After facing charges of organized crime and operating an escort service, Dennis found God in prison.
+After receiving the gospel behind bars and being baptized in the spirit, he later set up his own ministry, preaching the Word of God to millions of people all over the world.

 Now, Dennis surely rests in heaven, with him passing in May 2010.